wllm-rbnt/fft_process/README.md

 ## Idea

-In order to classify logs, details can often be simply omitted.
+In order to classify logs, details can often simply be omitted.
 For instance, a trained eye will see the following log line, coming from a running GNU/Linux kernel, as a potential problem.

     ata0.00: end_request: I/O error, dev sda, sector 25373542

-The brain of the system administrator recognises the shape of the log line without (and before) having to see the details.
+The brain of the system administrator recognises the shape of the log line without (and before) seeing the details.

     ____.__: end_request: I/O error, dev ___, sector ________